Enderforge-Labs/FancyPlayerShops/src/To-do list.md

 - add options in the edit menu to not check for NBTs.
   - this will let the product display pull any item with matching ID
   - add a disclaimer for buyers or an icon that clearly shows you can get any NBT
-    - "..., which might include energy, item variations, custom names, and other data.
+    - "..., which might include energy, item variations, upgrades, enchantments and other data.
 Buy at your own risk!"

 - cache text and fancytext value width and height.
 - update them on Text change